pymc-devs/pytensor/doc/extending/graphstructures.rst

 =========================

 Having the graph structure, computing automatic differentiation is simple.
-The only thing :func:`aesara.grad` has to do is to traverse the graph from the outputs back towards the inputs through all :class:`Apply` nodes.
+The only thing :func:`pytensor.grad` has to do is to traverse the graph from the outputs back towards the inputs through all :class:`Apply` nodes.
 For each such :class:`Apply` node, its :class:`Op` defines how to compute the gradient of the node's outputs with respect to its